Added 24 September 2004. Last updated 29 March 2026: matched species entries to current classification.

 The Family Salamandridae: Newts and Salamanders

-Mertensiella is a small genus (two species) of salamanders found in the Greek Aegean, Turkey and the Caucasus.
-They are closely related to Salamandra, although how close has been a matter of some debate: some have considered Mertensiella simply a subgenus of Salamandra, although the two are not extremely similar in appearance.
+Mertensiella is a genus of a single species of salamander found in NE Turkey and the Caucasus.
+It is closely related to Salamandra, although how close has been a matter of some debate: some have considered Mertensiella simply a subgenus of Salamandra, although the two are not extremely similar in appearance.
 There do appear however to be similarities in their ecology and reproduction.

 The genus is characterised by a generally slim build, protruding eyes, clearly visible parotoid glands, the ability to autotomise (drop the tail, lizard-fashion) and an upward-pointing spur in males on the upper side of the tail base.